-$20 Liberty Double Eagle
+$20 Liberty Head Gold Double Eagle

 Buy $20 Liberty Double Eagles from LCR Coin: LCR Coin is a Trusted Authorized PCGS and NGC Dealer.
 We carry only certified and graded gold Double Eagles by NGC or PCGS.
 All of our coins are guaranteed authentic and come from reputable sources.
 Your satisfaction is our priority.
 We offer Free insured shipping on all orders with no minimums.
 If we don't have the coin you are looking for, please feel free to call us at 800-830-5578 or you may email us at firstname.lastname@example.org.
 Each rare coin on our website catalog is of the actual coin you will receive.
-We have provided a link to each coins certification so that you may view the coins minmark, population and grading service certification.
+We have provided a link to each coins certification so that you may view the coins mintmark, population and grading service certification.
 Learn more by contacting us directly.